railsware/js-routes/Readme.md

   * Example: `jQuery.param` - use jQuery's serializer algorithm.
 You can attach serialize function from your favorite AJAX framework.
   * Example: `MyApp.custom_serialize` - use completely custom serializer of your application.

-* `special_options_key` - a special key that helps js-routes to destinguish serialized model from options hash
+* `special_options_key` - a special key that helps JsRoutes to destinguish serialized model from options hash
   * This option is required because JS doesn't provide a difference between an object and a hash
   * Option is configurable at JS level with `Routes.configure()`
   * Default: `_options`